stateless-solutions/litepaper/litepaper.md

 not near-term applicable, leaving applications and users currently exposed to risks.

-## Risks to Applications
+## Risks to Applications and Consumers

-The risks that certain applications face if provider trust is compromised,
+The risks that certain applications and their consumers face if provider trust is compromised,
 includes:

 - **Indirect Theft of Funds** through maliciously created MEV arbitrage